Atlanta has a tree ordinance that outlines all the guidelines on tree removal, trimming, and any other general maintenance.

 - Owners name

-Each tree should be identified as two-inch of the actual diameter, its location, species, added markings or its identifying characteristics.
-The permit to remove dead, dying, the diseased or hazardous tree shall be approved depending on the decision of the city arborist.
+Each tree should be identified as two-inch of the actual diameter, its location, species, added markings, or its identifying characteristics.
+The permit to remove dead, dying, the diseased, or hazardous trees shall be approved depending on the decision of the city arborist.

-It is important to note that such permits are no subject to preliminary approval notice.
+It is important to note that such permits are not subject to preliminary approval notice.

 Replanting and landscaping